mengruwang-econ/mengruwang-econ.github.io/_pages/about.md

 Prior to my PhD, I was a Research Associate at Harvard Business School, working with Professor Laura Alfaro on the economic history of Shanghai's Concession Era.
-I hold an M.A. in Economics from the University of Chicago and a B.A. in Economics and Mathematics from Peking University.
+I hold an M.A. in Economics from the University of Chicago and bachelor's degrees in Economics and Mathematics from Peking University.

 **Advisor:** [Tuan-Hwee Sng](https://fass.nus.edu.sg/ecs/people/sng-tuan-hwee/)